-The Mission of the DuPage Health Coalition is to develop and sustain in DuPage County a system for effectively and efficiently managing the health of low-income populations across the continuum of care.
+The mission of the DuPage Health Coalition is to develop and sustain a system for effectively and efficiently managing the health of low-income populations across the continuum of care in DuPage County.

 Planning efforts at the DuPage Health Coalition and the DuPage Federation on Human Services Reform are guided by the following principles:

 Collaboration – We believe that working in partnership results in greater community impact.
 Indeed, we believe that a true collaboration enhances the capacity of each partnering organization to fulfill its own specific organizational mission more effectively.
 A corollary is the belief that public/private partnerships often address both health and social issues more effectively than each sector could independently.

 Mosaic Approach – The DuPage Safety Net Plan for Health and Human Services presupposes the continuation of multiple programs, models, and organizations addressing the issue of health care and human services to at-risk populations.
 It expressly does not embody a “one size fits all” philosophy, nor does it seek to develop a centralized management structure.

 System Focus – Planning efforts recognize the fragmentation of the mainstream health and human service system and resultant harm on efforts to optimize services access for all persons.
 Specifically, it recognizes historic lack of coordination between the public health system, the medical system, human services, and other community organizations.
 Accordingly, DuPage Safety Net Planning places heavy emphasis on coordination of effort, non-duplication of services, inter-organization cooperation, and, where appropriate, functional integration.
 It encourages each partner organization to do what it does best, while emphasizing synergy in the design of how the various components interact with each other.